cantorandball/inployment/README.md

     docker-machine ip default
  - You can then connect to the Django site on dockermachineip:8000

+OPEN AN INTERACTIVE SHELL TO A RUNNING CONTAINER:
+ - Get the name of the container:
+    `docker ps`
+ - In the Docker quickstart terminal, open a shell:
+    `docker run -it container_name bash`

 TO SET UP DJANGO: (You don't need to do this if there's already an 'Inployment' project in this folder - primarily here for future reference)
  - Change the postgres settings (User and password) in docker-compose.yml.
  - In the same file, if you like, you can also change the app name from app1